 In a perfect world, with perfect PSUs, the varying AC voltage would be converted into a constant, never-wavering DC voltage.
 In reality, though, it's not 100% spot on, and the DC voltages do vary ever so slightly.

 This variation is called the ripple voltage and for a PSU, you want it to be a small as possible.
-Cooler Master doesn't provide the size of the ripple voltage in the specifications for this PSU model, so we've turned to a detailed review to find them.
-One such analysis was done by JonnyGuru.com and they found that the +12V line in their tests had the ripple voltage peaking at 0.042 volts (42 millivolts).
+Cooler Master doesn't provide the size of the ripple voltage in the specifications for this PSU model, so we turned to a detailed review to find them.
+One review by the now-archived JonnyGuru found that the +12V line in their tests had ripple voltage peaking at 0.042 volts (42 millivolts).
+According to ATX specifications, ripple voltage should not exceed 120 millivolts on the +12V line and 50 millivolts on the +5V or +3.3V lines.

 The image below shows you how this compares to what is required.
 The red line is the targeted constant +12V DC, the varying blue line is what we're actually getting (although the ripple itself isn't constant).